you prefer, you can make your own oatmeal solution. Wrap

 1 qt (1 L) of cool water.
 Wet a

-- Wear cotton clothing.
-Avoid wearing wool and acrylic fabrics next
+Wear cotton or silk clothing.
+Avoid wearing wool and acrylic fabrics next to your skin.

 itching and may cause a skin infection to develop.
-Wear cotton gloves at night
+Cut nails short or wear cotton gloves at night

 to prevent scratching.
 Put mittens or cotton socks on the hands of babies and